vanillawc/wc-carousel-lite/README.md

     this.minShiftRequired = 30; // minimum x shift required to shift the item (pixels)
 ```

-Infinite, no-touch, center-between and autoplay are all disabled by default.
+Infinite, no-touch, center-between and autoplay are all disabled by default and not initialized in constructor at all.

-To enable them by default, add them to constructor:
+To enable them by default, add following lines to constructor:

 ```javascript
     this.infinite = true;